edgewall/trac/UPGRADE.rst

 + on MacOSX: `/Library/Python/2.X/site-packages`

-You may also want to remove the Trac `cgi-bin`, `htdocs`, `templates` and `wiki-default` directories that are commonly found in a directory called `share/trac`.
+You may also want to remove the directory in which your static resources are `deployed`_.
 The exact location depends on your platform.
 This cleanup is not mandatory, but makes it easier to troubleshoot issues later on, as your installation is uncluttered by code or templates from a previous release that is not used anymore.
 As usual, make a backup before actually removing things.

 3. Upgrade the Trac Environment